-Message Action and Description Press the phone button.
-Access the desired contact through SYNC or use voice commands to place the second call.
-Once actively in the second call, press MENU.
-Scroll to Join Calls, and press the OK button.
-Wait until the following message appears.
-JOIN CALLS Press the OK button.
-ENTER TONES Enter tones such as numbers for passwords.
-Scroll until the desired number appears in the display, then press OK; a tone sounds as confirmation.
+Message Action and Desc crintian Wessage .nption 1.
+Press the phone button.
+Access the desired contact through to place the second call.
+Once active MENU.
+3. Scroll to Join Calls, and press the OK message appears. button.
+Wait until the following JOIN CALLS Press the OK button.
+ENTER TONES Enter tones such as numbers for passw number appears in the display, then pre confirmation.
 Repeat as necessary.
 PHONEBOOK To access your phonebook contacts.
-Press the OK button to select, and phonebook contacts.
-Press the OK button again when th the display.
-Press the phone button to call the or cal e desired selection appears in CALL HISTORY To access your call history log.
-CALLINGTON Press the OK button to select, then scroll through your call history options (incoming, outgoing or missed).
-Press the OK button when the desired selection appears in the display.
-Press the phone button to call the selection.
+1. Press the OK button to select, and phonebook contacts. then scroll through your 2.
+Press the OK button again when th the display. e desired selection appears in 3.
+Press the phone button to call the o contact.
+CALL HISTORY To access your call history log.
+Press the OK button to select, then options (incoming, outgoing or miss) 2.
+Press the OK button when the desi display. red selection appears in the 3.
+Press the phone button to call the s selection.
 RETURN Exit the current menu.